 But sometimes there are even better ways to amp up your food.
 If I had to nominate an all-purpose condiment for spicing up everything under the sun, it wouldn’t be a sauce.
 It would be chili oil, hands down.

-It makes sense that you’ll find chili oil in cuisines known for their already liberal use of seasonings and contrasting tastes.
-The stuff has its place on tables throughout Asia, although Sichuan cuisine is where it comes in most prominently.
+It makes sense that you’ll find chili oil in cuisines known for their liberal use of seasonings and contrasting tastes.
+The stuff has its place on tables throughout Asia (Sichuan cuisine is where it comes in most prominently).
 Rather than butting heads with the heady flavors of, say, soy sauce or rice wine, it simply adds an accent that rests on top.

 Not only does it taste so much more vivid and vibrant, you can customize it with different spices and chilis.
-I, personally, like to keep on hand a version I make with gochugaru (Korean coarse chili flakes), which has helped me use up that sack I originally bought for seasoning kimchi.
+Personally, I like to keep on hand a version I make with gochugaru (Korean coarse chili flakes), but you might prefer to use star anise, cinnamon, or cardamom.

 Noodles from the western Chinese city of Xian are known for their signature balance of hot and sour.
 While a mixture of seasoned soy sauce and vinegar brings the tang, its the chili oil rife with cumin, coriander, star anise, and more that makes this dish leap into a wildly aromatic flavor dimension.